Bánh Chưng Recipe

 Cook The Mung Beans

-Put the sticky rice in a pan and stir-fry it over medium heat, stirring frequently.
-Once the rice has fully absorbed the spices, remove it from the heat and set aside.
+Stir everything together thoroughly.
+Then put the sticky rice in a pan and stir-fry it over medium heat, stirring frequently.
+Once the rice fully absorbs the spices, remove it from the heat and set aside.

 Sticky Rice In A Pan